 You can begin by registering for an account, typing in a topic idea on the submissions page, and clicking “Get Started.”

 Food blogs that accept guest posts

-Are you a chef, food lover, or just enjoy blogging about food?
+Are you a chef, a food lover, or just enjoy blogging about food?
 Great!
 Because these food blogs accept contributions that you won’t want to miss out on.

 Menuism is a website dedicated to helping people find the best restaurants and food.
-They encourage users to review what they are most importantly, and they also have a blog you can contribute towards.
+They encourage users to review what they are most important, and they also have a blog you can contribute towards.

 Read their guidelines for more details.

 Disney Food Blog